cert-manager/website/content/en/docs/usage/gateway-api.md

           group: core
 ```

-A few moments later, cert-manager should create a Certificate.
-The Certificate
+A few moments later, cert-manager will create a Certificate.
+The Certificate is
-is named after the Secret name `example-com-tls`.
-The `dnsNames` field is set
+named after the Secret name `example-com-tls`.
+The `dnsNames` field is set with
-with the above `hostname` field.
+the `hostname` field from the Gateway spec.

 ```yaml
 apiVersion: cert-manager.io/v1